 Remote health monitoring devices collecting data from patients is just the beginning, according to analyst firm Gartner, which believes Virtual Personal Health Assistants (VPHAs) could be the next big step in the health industry.

 "There is significant evidence that the majority of primary healthcare visits are of little value to the patient, and represent a massive drain on trained physician time.
 Physician demand is outpacing supply, begging the need for alternatives," explains Laura Croft, research director at Gartner.
 "Technology has advanced to the point where computers have become superior to the human mind; they are more accurate and consistent, and they are better at processing all the determinants of health and well-being than even the best of doctors."

 Eliminating the doctor in some areas of health, such as annual examinations for example, will ultimately happen in the future, but Croft says that first there will need to be “changes in behavior, thinking, and perhaps even law”.

-Find out more about how Orange Business Services’ flexible computing healthcare solutions can secure your health applications and data here
+Find out more about how Orange Business’ flexible computing healthcare solutions can secure your health applications and data here

 Jan has been writing about technology for over 22 years for magazines and web sites, including ComputerActive, IQ magazine and Signum.
 She has been a business correspondent on ComputerWorld in Sydney and covered the channel for Ziff-Davis in New York.